everydayhero/react-widgets/README.md

 - `campaignUid`: *optional* string campaign uid to filter results by campaign.
 - `campaignUids`: *optional* array of campaign uids to filter results by multiple campaigns.
 - `pageId`: *optional* string page id to filter results by page.
+- `charityUid`: *optional* string charity uid to filter results by charity.
 - `renderIcon`: *optional* boolean.
 Set to `true` by default.
 - `offset`: *optional* number.
 Set to `0` by default.
 - `backgroundColor`: *optional* string.
 Not set by default.